Our

 Funding

-The Chicago Community Trust has provided significant project support for H2NOW Chicago through the Our Great Rivers program.
+The Chicago Community Trust provided significant project support for H2NOW Chicago through the Our Great Rivers program from 2019 - 2024.

-Comcast provided funding to purchase the third Proteus probe, which allowed Current to install one probe on each branch of the Chicago River.
+Comcast provided funding to purchase the third Proteus probe in 2019, which allowed Current to install one probe on each branch of the Chicago River.